H. & S. Pogue Company

+The H. & S. Pogue Company, also known as Pogue's, was a Cincinnati, Ohio–based department store chain founded by two brothers, Henry and Samuel Pogue.
+Founded in 1863, it became one of the most prominent department store chains in the region, until it was sold in 1961 to Associated Dry Goods.

+Origins

-The H. & S. Pogue Company was a Cincinnati, Ohio based department store chain founded by two brothers, Henry and Samuel Pogue.
-They came from County Cavan, Northern Ireland, to Cincinnati and worked in their uncle's dry goods store.
-They later were able to buy him out and H. & S. Pogue Dry Goods Company was established in 1863 at 111 West Fifth Street.
-Brothers Thomas, Joseph, and William Pogue would eventually join the enterprise.
+Henry Pogue emigrated from Cavan, Ireland, to Cincinnati in 1851, and worked as a clerk in a dry goods store.
+In 1863, he became head of Pogue & Jones dry goods store on West Fifth Street.
+Henry and his brother Samuel went on to buy out their uncle John Crawford's company, and renamed it H. & S. Pogue Dry Goods Company.
+Three other brothers subsequently joined their enterprise.

 Growing with the Queen City

 The original storefront on West Fifth Street led to the Pogue brothers contracting to have their own store built on more fashionable West Fourth Street between Race and Vine Streets directly across from Enin, McAlpin & Company, a location they would maintain throughout the company's history.
 The modest 31' storefront grew quickly, soon expanding into the buildings adjacent on each side.
 Renowned architect Samuel Hannaford was chosen to design the company's flagship store in 1916, expanding the enterprise westward to the corner of Race Street, the result being a graceful Edwardian structure with an impressive six acres of selling space spread over seven floors.
 Publicity drawings were made of a completed store with the three original storefronts demolished and replaced with a never-to-occur expansion of the Hannaford-designed structure.

 The downtown store would be expanded again, despite the Great Depression, in 1930 when an alley was removed to provide a nine-story mechanical and ventilation tower that included ten service and passenger elevators connecting the building's 11 floors of two basements, six above-ground selling floors, and three service/storage levels.
 The structure also served to functionally connect the store northward into the arcade of the new Carew Tower, where Pogue's would occupy the southern side, the northern side and five floors above it being occupied by long-time competitor Mabley & Carew.